 - Understanding the steps to making friends and forming healthy, respectful relationships

-- Appropriate behaviours for private and public places
+- Discussing appropriate behaviours for private and public places

 - Identifying private and public body parts